Bitget Upgrades Liquidity Incentive Program With Top-Tier Maker Rebate For Institutional Traders

 About Bitget

 Established in 2018, Bitget is the world's leading cryptocurrency exchange and Web3 company.
-Serving over 100 million users in 150+ countries and regions, the Bitget exchange is committed to helping users trade smarter with its pioneering copy trading feature and other trading solutions, while offering real-time access to Bitcoin pric , Ethereum pric , and other cryptocurrency prices.
-Formerly known as BitKeep, Bitget Walle is a world-class multi-chain crypto wallet that offers an array of comprehensive Web3 solutions and features, including wallet functionality, token swap, NFT Marketplace, DApp browser, and more.
+Serving over 100 million users in 150+ countries and regions, the Bitget exchange is committed to helping users trade smarter with its pioneering copy trading feature and other trading solutions, while offering real-time access to Bitcoin price , Ethereum price , and other cryptocurrency prices.
+Formerly known as BitKeep, Bitget Wallet is a world-class multi-chain crypto wallet that offers an array of comprehensive Web3 solutions and features including wallet functionality, token swap, NFT Marketplace, DApp browser, and more.

 Legal Disclaimer: